anlztrk/translit/EnglishPronunciation.md

 ### You know me, al

-18. al is pronounced òl before r, s, m, a dental stop, or final ll: also, already, wall, bald, although, almost.
+18. al is pronounced ɔl before r, s, m, a dental stop, or final ll: also, already, wall, bald, although, almost.

-19. alk becomes òk, except initially: walk \= wòk.
+19. alk becomes ɔk, except initially: walk \= wɔk.

 I suspect this is a sound change, obscured by later borrowings like alcohol.

 ### Softening of velars

-20. c becomes s before a front vowel, k elsewhere: cell = sêl, acid = âsîd, but cow = kôw, backer = bâk@r, clear = klër.
+20. c becomes s before a front vowel, k elsewhere: cell = sɛl, acid = æsɪd, but cow = kaʊ, backer = bækəɹ, clear = kliɹ.

-21. Similarly, g becomes j before a front vowel, g elsewhere: gel = jêl, turgid \= t@rjîd, but got = gôt, twig = twîg, gleam = glëm.
+21. Similarly, g becomes dʒ before a front vowel, g elsewhere: gel = dʒɛl, turgid \= tərjɪd, but got = gɑt, twig = twɪg, gleam = glim.

-22. If the g doesn't begin the word, and the triggering e precedes o or a, the e is lost: changeable = cänj@b@l; dungeon \= dûnj@n (but geology \= jëôl@jë).
+22. If the g doesn't begin the word, and the triggering e precedes o or a, the e is lost: changeable = ceɪndʒəbəl; dungeon \= dʌndʒən (but geology \= dʒiɑləji).

-23. Initial gu or final gue is pronounced g: guest = gêst, plague = pläg.
+23. Initial gu or final gue is pronounced g: guest = gɛst, plague = pleɪg.
 (Medially, it tends to be gw instead: language, anguish.)

 Front vowels are i and e; note that y was changed to i by rule 12.
 We owe these rules to a sound change, and not even our own-- it derives from the history of French.

 The last two rules allow g to be used for two sounds:

 *   ga ge gi go gu can be written ga gue gui go gu
-*   ja je ji jo ju can be written gea ge gi geo geu.
+*   dʒa je ji jo ju can be written gea ge gi geo geu.

 The inserted e or u are orthographic only; they make sure rule 21 applies or doesn't apply, as desired.